ICWA Fellowship Program

 Age restriction: No more than 35 years of ageView website Save

-The ultimate aim of the ICWA fellowship program is to cultivate deep expertise in foreign countries and cultures.
-We achieve that by supporting fellows over two-year periods during which they carry out immersive programs of self-designed, independent study abroad.
-An ICWA fellowship represents a generous investment in a fellow’s future.
+ICWA wants to cultivate deep expertise in foreign countries and cultures.
+We achieve that by supporting fellows for two-year immersive programs of self-designed, independent study abroad.

 We are looking for promise, curiosity, and enthusiasm in our candidates, and consider whether a candidate is ready for the rapid personal growth the fellowship makes possible.
 Extensive professional experience in the proposed area is not always necessary; fellowships are aimed at developing advanced knowledge and professional skills, not necessarily awarding research or reporting opportunities to those who already possess them.
 Strong candidates generally propose compelling fellowship topics.